Which PureVita Limited Ingredient Recipes Get

 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

-Next, this food also contains chelated minerals… minerals that have been chemically attached to amino acids.
+Next, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
-Chelated minerals are generally found in better dog foods.
+Chelated minerals are usually found in better dog foods.